 - Identify and protect vital records.
-Backup and store key files off site. - Protect electronic equipment from possible water damage. - Have extra cash and blank checks on hand. - Develop a 24-hour emergency contact list with phone numbers of key employees. - Set up a telephone number for employees to check in and receive company information. - Establish a temporary location for business operations in case your facility is damaged. - Give employees enough time to secure their homes and protect their families. - Consider paying employees before they leave to prepare their homes.
+Backup and store key files off site. - Protect electronic equipment from possible water damage. - Have extra cash and blank checks in case extra money is needed after the storm. - Develop a 24-hour emergency contact with phone numbers of key employees. - Set up telephone numbers for employees to check in and receive company information. - Establish a temporary location for business operations in case your facility is damaged. - Give employees enough time to secure their homes and families. - Consider paying employees before they leave to prepare their homes.